 Unsustainable Personal Saving Rate

 Let’s be frank.
-A 30%+ U.S. personal saving rate is unsustainable.
-The personal saving rate already dipped to 23.2% in May.
+We all knew a 30%+ U.S. personal saving rate was unsustainable.
+The personal saving rate already dipped to 23.2% in May and is now down to around 14% in September.
 It will likely continue to go lower as the economy opens up.

 Americans have an insatiable appetite to consume almost all of their income each month.
 As investors, we need Americans to consume like there’s no tomorrow again to get corporate earnings back up.